CSC 1510 Introduction to Information Technology 4 cr.

 CSC 3925 (Formerly CS 392A) Data Communications 4 cr.

 An introduction to the fundamentals of data communications for the computer scientists.
 Topics include asynchronous and synchronous transmission, analog and digital transmission of data, modulation and demodulation, multiplexing, transmission median, common carriers, communication devices, error control and recovery, message switching, packet switching, LANS, polling techniques, protocols, distributed data processing, High Speed LANS, network Security, Spread Spectrum, and Cellular Wireless networks.
-Prerequisites: CSC 1610 and Junior standing.
+Prerequisites: A grade of a C or better in CSC 1610 and Junior standing.
 Four hours per week.

 CSC 3935/een 3935 (Formerly CS 486A/ee 486A) Data Networking 4 cr.